What is a stasis ulcer?

-The main complication of stasis ulcers is infection.
-Wound infection can impair the healing process.
+The main complication of stasis ulcers is an infection.
+Wound infection can further impair the healing process.
 Bacteria colonise nearly all leg ulcers, but systemic antibiotics are not required unless clinical signs of infection are present.
 Signs that a stasis ulcer may require treatment with antibiotics include:

 Topical antibiotics are not recommended because they slow the rate of wound healing, despite their bactericidal properties.